Velliz/Musicplayer/README.md

 # javamp3
-simple java swing mp3 player
+Simple java swing mp3 player.
+You can play list of mp3 file with this app.

+# Feature
+`Playlist`
+`Equalizer`
+`Volume Control`

+# Special Thanks
+`stackoverflow for code snippet`
+`javazoom for awesome library`